Mornington Crescent (game): Finchley Central

+It is clear that the ‘best’ time to say Finchley Central is exactly before your opponent does.
+Failing that it is good that he should be considering it.
+You could, of course, say ‘Finchley Central’ on your second turn.
+In that case, your opponent puffs on his cigarette and says, ‘Well… Shame on you.’

+A 1976 variant where the first person to think of Finchley Central station loses has been suggested as a possible origin for The Game.

+Douglas Hofstadter later referred to this article in his 1985 book Metamagical Themas.

+Mornington Crescent

 Mornington Crescent first appeared in the opening episode of the sixth series of BBC Radio 4's comedy panel show I'm Sorry I Haven't a Clue, broadcast on 22 August 1978.
-Although five episodes transmitted in 1974–1975 are lost, Mornington Crescent seems to have made no appearance before 1978.
+Mornington Crescent seems to have made no appearance before 1978, although five episodes transmitted in 1974–1975 have been lost.
 It was played in every surviving episode of the sixth series.
-It has been played ever since.
+It has been played ever since, but not in every episode.

 The origins of the game are not clear.
 One claim is that it was invented by Geoffrey Perkins, who stated in an interview that Mornington Crescent was created as a non-game.
 Barry Cryer, a panellist on the programme from 1972 until shortly before his death in 2022, said that Geoffrey Perkins did not invent the game, and that it had been around since the 1960s.
-According to Chairman Humphrey Lyttelton, the game was invented to vex a series producer who was unpopular with the panellists.
+According to longtime host Humphrey Lyttelton, the game was invented to vex a series producer who was unpopular with the panellists.
 One day, the team members were drinking, when they heard him coming.
 "Quick," said one, "let's invent a game with rules he'll never understand."

-A similar game called "Finchley Central" was described in the Spring 1969 issue of the mathematical magazine Manifold, edited by Ian Stewart and John Jaworski at the University of Warwick.
-Douglas Hofstadter referred to the article in his 1985 book Metamagical Themas.
-The game is referred to as an "English game" in an article on "non-games" as follows:

-Two players alternate naming the stations of the London Underground.
-The first to say "Finchley Central" wins.
-It is clear that the "best" time to say "Finchley Central" is exactly before your opponent does.
-Failing that, it is good that he should be considering it.
-You could, of course, say "Finchley Central" on your second turn.
-In that case, your opponent puffs on his cigarette and says, "Well,...
-Shame on you."